lando-cal/tech-notes/rpm.md

 rpm -ql wget
 ```

-## Show all files in a package that isn't yet installed
+## Show all files in a package that is not yet installed

 ```
 rpm -qpl ~/downloads/wget-1.10.2-78.i586.rpm